 They are related to sexuality and self-esteem.
 Here are some more relationships between this spine and organs in the body.

 - L1: This connects with the intestines and imbalances that create constipation and indigestion.
 It channels impotence and internal conflicts.

 - L2: Connects the abdomen and the legs.
 When there is pressure on this vertebrae, or if it is strained, you will feel alone.

 - L3: This is the vertebra of the genitals and urinary system.
 It is also related to the joints (especially the knees).

 - L4: In men, this connects with the prostate.
 It could also reflect problems in the sciatic nerve.

-- L5: This is reflected in the knees, feet and legs.
+- L5: This connects to the knees, feet and legs.

 And lastly, this area is made up of 5 vertebrae.
-They are connected to sexual desires, a sense of security and control (S1 and S3).
+The connection between this spine and organs may relate to sexual desires, a sense of security and control (S1 and S3).
 Vertebrae S4 and S5 reflect kidney problems, infertility, hormonal imbalances, poor circulation or obesity.